Learn Mandarin Chinese the way

-* Download links for all movies for all nine (9) movies listed below (the files are neither hosted on this site nor uploaded by me.
-If some do not work, we can find them – you just need to be patient).
+* Download links for all movies for all 9 movies (the files are neither hosted on this site nor uploaded by me).

 * You are paying for subtitles (and some other supplementary materials) – NOT movie links.
 If the links don’t work and you don’t email me to help you find a new one, you will not get a refund.
 I’m not selling movie links!

 (Note: I do not endorse free downloading of movies.
-However, many of these movies are difficult to find in many countries, so I would like to "point you in the right direction" and help you find the movie links – which are not hosted on this site nor uploaded by me.
+However, many of these movies are difficult to find in some countries, so I would like to “point you in the right direction” and help you find the movie links – which are not hosted on this site nor uploaded by me.
 They are simply readily available on the internet.
-Please note that location of movie files on the internet is not static.
+Please note that the location of movie files on the internet is not static.
 Some files get taken down after a while and links need to be updated.
-Also, I'm not selling movie files – so, in the event of a link not working immediately, please be patient when I try to help you attain them (you need to email me).
-If, for some reason, a movie link becomes unfindable, I am not responsible for this.
-But 99% of the time, we can find them and I will do my best to help you).
+Also, I’m not selling movie files – in the event of a link not working immediately, please be patient when I try to help you obtain them (you need to email me).
+If, for some reason, a movie link cannot be found, I am not responsible for this.
+But we can find them and I will do my best to help you.

-* LCFM subtitles, which include: Chinese (ch), Pinyin (p), Direct Word-for-Word Translation (wfw), Fluent English (en) translations and combinations thereof.
+* LCFM subtitles, which include: Chinese (ch), Pinyin (p), Fluent English (en) translations and combinations thereof.
 So, for example those files would look like this:

 * The special media player that enables you to simply “stick” on the above subtitles onto your downloaded movie file (or any movie you already have in your house or on your computer.)

-* LCFM Glossary: A list of every Chinese word mentioned in the movie in chronological order, includes Traditional Chinese, Simplified Chinese, Pinyin, and English definition.
-(Currently not available for Hero, House of Flying Daggers, Lost in Beijing, King of Masks).
+* LCFM Glossary (“Spring in a Small Town” only – but can be applied to ALL movies): A list of every Chinese word mentioned in the movie in chronological order, includes Traditional Chinese, Simplified Chinese, Pinyin, and English definition.
+(Over 90% of the same Chinese characters found in “Spring in a Small Town” are also found in all other movies mentioned.)

-* LCFM Flashcards: In jpg format .
+* LCFM Flashcards (“Spring in a Small Town” only – but can be applied to ALL movies): In jpg format .
 Flashcards are useful in testing yourself at remember the Chinese characters.
-These flashcards will play on your iPhone, iPod, iPad or any device that supports jpg files (which is pretty much every device these days).
-Currently not available for Hero, House of Flying Daggers, Lost in Beijing, King of Masks.
+These flashcards will play on your iPhone, iPod, iPad or any device that supports jpg files.
+(Over 90% of the same Chinese flashcard found in “Spring in a Small Town” are also found in all other movies mentioned.)

 So, how does it work?